 Yes, you can be a Borrower and Lender at the same time.

 Is LBT regulated?

 Yes, Lend & Borrow Trust Company Limited is authorised and regulated by the Financial Conduct Authority (709373) to operate an electronic system in relation to lending and is permitted to hold and/or control Client Money.
 Additionally, LBT is authorised for credit broking, debt administration and debt-collecting.
 This enables LBT to arrange loans outside of the P2P Marketplace as a credit broker.
 Other services provided by LBT are not regulated activities.

 Do you separate Customer assets from your own corporate assets?

 Yes, as a regulated company that adheres to the rules of the FCA, Client Money is kept separate from LBT's own working capital.
 Additionally, LBT also segregates from its own working capital Customer Funds and the precious metals owned by customers.

 Is the gold or silver securing the Loan sufficient to protect the Lender?

-A Borrower can borrow up to 65% of the value of gold or silver that is pledged.
-LBT actively monitors the value of this Pledged Metal relative to the size of the Loan, which is the Loan-To-Value, or LTV.
-If the market value of the Pledged Metal decreases because the price of gold or silver falls, causing the LTV to rise to 75%, LBT contacts the Borrower to obtain more Collateral or partially repay the Loan so the LTV returns to 65%.
-If the Borrower does not meet either of these demands, a sufficient amount of the Borrower's Pledged Metal is sold to prepay part of the Loan so that the amount outstanding is again at or below 65% of the value of the Collateral.
+The Maximum Initial LTV on any loans is 75% of the value of gold or 65% of silver that is held with LBT.
+LBT actively monitors the value of gold or silver relative to the size of the Loan (Loan-To-Value).
+If the market value of the Pledged Metal decreases because the price of gold or silver falls, causing the LTV to rise to 85% for gold or 75% for silver, LBT contacts the Borrower to obtain more Collateral or partially repay the Loan so the LTV returns to the Maximum Initial LTV.
+If the Borrower does not meet either of these demands, a sufficient number of bars from the Borrower's Pledged Metal is sold to prepay part of the Loan so that the amount outstanding is again at or below the Maximum Initial LTV of the value of the Collateral.